A Robust Test for Elliptical Symmetry: Introduction

-The behavior of Tyler's estimator had been thoroughly investigated in various asymptotic regimes and multiple high-probability performance bounds have been developed for its analysis \cite{soloveychik2014non, besson2013fisher, greco2013cramer, duembgen1997asymptotic, frahm2012semicircle, zhang2014marchenko, couillet2012robust, couillet2014robust, couillet2014large, pascal2007covariance, bandiera2010knowledge}.
-However, all of these results only hold if the samples are elliptically distributed, which is never known in applications.
-Therefore a much more practical question can be formulated as follows: Given the data, verify that Tyler's estimator indeed provides a reliable estimator of the scatter matrix.
-This is the question we address in our work.
+The behavior of Tyler's estimator had been methodically investigated in various asymptotic regimes and multiple high-probability performance bounds have been developed for its analysis \cite{soloveychik2014non, besson2013fisher, greco2013cramer, duembgen1997asymptotic, frahm2012semicircle, zhang2014marchenko, couillet2012robust, couillet2014robust, couillet2014large, pascal2007covariance, bandiera2010knowledge}.
+However, all of these results only hold if the samples are elliptically distributed, which is easily achievable in simulation studies but can hardly be guaranteed in real applications.
+Therefore a much more practical question can be formulated as follows: Given the data, verify that the ellipticity assumptions can be applied to it and therefore the tools of robust statistics will yield meaningful and reliable results when applied to it.
+This is the question we address in our work focusing on Tyler's estimator.